TartanLlama/tartanllama.github.io/_drafts/exploding-tuples-fold-expressions.md

 summary:    "Fold expressions are pretty cool"
 category:   c++
 minutes:    10
+pubdraft:   true
 tags:
  - c++
  - templates
 ---

 Generic programming in C++ has been made much easier with C++11's addition of [`std::tuple`](http://en.cppreference.com/w/cpp/utility/tuple).
 It allows us to store objects of different types in the same container and index them at compile time.
 Support for algorithms over heterogeneous types like `std::tuple` is pretty thin in the standard library; programmers tend to look to libraries such as [`boost::hana`](https://github.com/boostorg/hana) to do all of the heavy lifting.
-Sometimes we just want to do some operation over the elements in a tuple without needing to pull down a bunch of library dependencies; this post will show you how to accomplish this.
+Sometimes we just want to do some operation over the elements in a tuple without needing to pull down a bunch of library dependencies.
+This post will show you how to accomplish this.

 So, say we have a tuple and we want to print out every element of it.
-If there was a function to call some function on every element of a tuple, you might use it like this:
+If there was a utility to call some function on every element of a tuple, you might use it like this:

 {% highlight cpp %}
-call_on_tuple(std::make_tuple(1, 42.1, "hi"),
+for_each(std::make_tuple(1, 42.1, "hi"),
               [](auto&& e) { std::cout << e; });
 {% endhighlight %}

-The implementation of `call_on_tuple` would typically rely on the *indices trick*.
+The implementation of `for_each` would typically rely on the *indices trick*.
 This involves generating a compile-time sequence of indices for the tuple, then passing them as variadic non-type template arguments to another template function and expanding the resulting parameter pack.
 If that all sounds gibberish to you, don't worry, I'll explain.

 {% highlight cpp %}
 template <typename...
 Args, typename Func>
-void call_on_tuple(const std::tuple<Args...>& t, Func&& f) {
+void for_each(const std::tuple<Args...>& t, Func&& f) {
-    call_on_tuple(t, f, std::index_sequence_for<Args...>{});
+    for_each(t, f, std::index_sequence_for<Args...>{});
 }
 {% endhighlight %}